 How to Protect Yourself: Charitable Solicitations

-Everyone receives countless solicitations by mail and telephone asking for donations to what seem like worthy causes.
-The problem is how to distinguish between the legitimate charitable cause and the scam.
+Everyone receives countless solicitations by mail and telephone asking for donations to what may seem like worthy causes.
+The problem is how to distinguish between the legitimate charitable causes and the scams.
+If a solicitor asks you for a donation, consider the following:

-While the law may not require that charities expend a certain amount or percentage of donations on the charitable purpose, you are always entitled to request information on the amount of money spent on the purpose, as well as how much is spent on salaries and other expenses.
-If you don't receive a satisfactory response, you may choose not to give that group your donation.
+While the law does not require that charities expend a certain amount or percentage of donations on the charitable purpose, you are always entitled to request information on the amount of money spent on the purpose, as well as how much is spent on salaries and other expenses.
+If you don’t receive a satisfactory response, it may be wise to donate to a different organization.

 Copycat organizations may use names similar to a well-known charity in order to confuse you.
 Before you donate, make sure the charity to which you are giving is the charity you think it is.

-Don't feel pressured into sending money right away.
+Don’t feel pressured into sending money right away.
 Ask for information about the charity in writing before donating.
-Many organizations will offer to send a courier to your house or office for immediate pickup of the donation.
-Tell them you would like to think about it or that you will mail it to them yourself.
+Many scam organizations will offer to send a courier to your house or office for immediate pick-up of the donation.
+Tell them you would like to think about it or that you will mail a check to them yourself.
+Additionally, never give your credit card number or bank account information to a caller on the phone or someone who sent you an unsolicited email.
+If you are interested in donating to a charity that has initiated contact with you, ask them to send you a pledge form and information about the charity in the mail.
+Legitimate charities should have no problem with this request.